AD2000X/AD2000X/README.md

 1. timeseries_data:
-  Create a distributed CrateDB cluster in the Cloud.
+  ===Create a distributed CrateDB cluster in the Cloud.
 Explore a time series data set containing weather information from Chicago.
     *The story begins with Time Series Data - the heartbeat of the digital universe.
 From stock prices to weather patterns, from IoT sensor readings to user interactions, time series data is everywhere.
     *But here's the challenge: How do we make sens of this vast, continuosly evolving data?
 How do we turn it into foresight rather than just hindsight?